stacks-archive/clarity-js-sdk/README.md

 # smart-contract-sdk

-A development environment for Blockstack smart contracts.
+A development environment, testing framework, and deployment tool for Blockstack smart contracts.

 ### [WIP] Features: